Leave your contact details and Get 3 Live Classes for Free

 If you’re fresh out of high school or still figuring out what you want to do long-term, an undergraduate program gives you the structure and time to explore.
 You’ll take general education courses, try out different majors, and gradually specialize as you go.
 It’s designed to give you a foundation across disciplines and help you grow personally, socially, and academically.

 Graduate programs, on the other hand, are about depth.
-They’re for students who already have a clear direction and want to go further in a specific field—whether that’s research, teaching, medicine, law, or business.
+They’re for students who already have a clear direction and want to go further in a specific field.
 You won’t be taking introductory courses or bouncing between departments.
-Instead, you’ll dive deep into one subject area, often contributing original work, conducting research, or building advanced professional skills.
-Most grad programs expect a higher level of independence, motivation, and academic maturity.
+Instead, you’ll dive deep into one subject area, often contributing original work or building advanced professional skills.
+Most grad programs expect a higher level of independence and academic maturity.

-There’s also a big difference in admissions.
+There’s also a big difference between an undergraduate admission and a graduate admission.
 Undergraduate programs typically consider your high school performance, standardized test scores, extracurriculars, and personal essays.
 Graduate schools are more focused on your college GPA, letters of recommendation, and your fit with the program’s goals.
 Some even require work experience or a portfolio.

 Try 3 Live Classes for Free